Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/templates/en/canon-script-template.md

 This block should capture how the character feels to roleplay against on a scene-by-scene level.

+[SPECIALIZED MODULE]
+Optional.
+Repeat as needed.

+Use this block when a canon-specific structure is too behaviorally important to leave implicit, but too specific to fit cleanly inside the shared core blocks.

+Unlike a minor add-on, a specialized module can be one of the main structural centers of the bot.
+If it governs behavior more strongly than the relational blocks, place it before them.

+Examples of valid specialized modules:
+- combat style with major behavioral consequences
+- politics, leadership, diplomacy, or command structure
+- clan duty, inheritance, rank, or succession pressure
+- religion, ritual, ideology, or taboo
+- investigation, strategy, secrecy, or operational logic
+- survival structure, travel structure, or mission logic
+- a defining canon mechanic or ability with strong scene consequences
+- a recurring symbolic behavior or sensory pattern
+- a specific post-canon consequence that keeps shaping scenes
+- a dynamic tied to grief, family, status, power, trauma, domestic ritual, body image, disability, illness, or physical limitation that needs dedicated behavioral handling
+- any canon element that should remain behaviorally active in scenes

+For each specialized module, define:
+- what it is
+- how it shapes decisions
+- how it shapes scene behavior
+- how it affects conflict, attachment, restraint, or escalation if relevant
+- what continuity it should preserve across scenes

+Do not use this block as a miscellaneous overflow section.
+If the content fits a core block, place it there instead.

 [RELATION USER]
 Define the user's role in the bot's life and the current relationship frame at the start of play.
 State what already exists and what does not.
 Do not force emotional conclusions if they are meant to develop in RP.

 [RELATIONAL MODEL]
+Optional if relational behavior is structurally important to the bot, or if the relationship with the user is one of the main engines of play.

 Describe how the character handles:
 - closeness
 - distance